 You know you’re in good hands when Elton John, Robbie Williams, Oasis, Jools Holland and One Direction have played at the Watford Colosseum.
 A 1,300-capacity theatre and live music venue was built in the 1930s and is one of the best sonic and acoustic concert halls in Europe – so much so, that the soundtracks to Star Wars and Lord of the Rings were recorded here.
 Located in the centre of Watford, and a 10-minute walk from our Watford Central hotel, the Colosseum put on a wide range of events spanning musicals, live music, theatre, stand up comedy and special cinema screenings, with pre-show food and drinks available from the Forum Restaurant and the Cafe Bar.

-A short walk from the Colosseum and Intu Watford, the Watford Palace Theatre is a 600-capacity Edwardian auditorium that programs a wide range of events including new plays, musicals, family events, dance, stand up and pantomime.
+A short walk from the Colosseum, the Watford Palace Theatre is a 600-capacity Edwardian auditorium that programs a wide range of events including new plays, musicals, family events, dance, stand up and pantomime.
 The three-tiered theatre dates back to 1908 and re-opened after several years of refurbishment in 2004 with a new bar and café open daily for snacks and drinks.